The Eagle, the Phoenix and the Divine Blood

 he Indo-Germanic universe seems to be cyclic: after periodic destruction the world begins anew.
 What is common to

 these and other myths is that the world is destroyed (whether by war, fire, flood, ice or pestilence) and with it the gods.
 Thus the purifying Ragnarök is

 also Götterdämmerung.
 In the Norse myth, gods, giants and most other creatures are destroyed; then (according to the poem Völuspá) a new Earth

 rises from the waters, some of the gods return and (according to the poem Vafthrúdnismál) from somewhere called Hodd-Mimir's grove there appear

 Leifthrasir and Lif, the only surviving human couple.
 Whether they are to be identified with the first couple Ask and Embla (in the poem Völuspá) is not

 clear; it is possible to see in this pair a later tradition -- because it is unlikely to be coincidental that the first letters of their names are also those of

 the Biblical Adam and Eve.
 Like Manu and his unnamed wife, each of these couples represent the mythical ancestors of mankind.
-Into the new Earth, from some hidden
+Into the nangelfireew Earth, from

 The Content of the Grail